Stuycs-K/project03-final-9-dassers-chenn/README.md

 make compile

 To run the program please open multiple terminal windows:
-1. Create one server using ./server
+1. Create one server use:
+    ./server
-2. Create up to 5 clients (that is simply our max but that constant can change if needed) using ./client
+2. Create up to 5 clients (that is simply our max but that constant can change if needed) use:
+    ./client

 How does the user interact with this program?
 The user is first prompted to create a username and then can send messages to any of the other connected clients/server.